-The Ultimate Gift: DONATING LAND FOR PROTECTION
+The Ultimate Gift: Donating Land for Protection

-While we strongly encourage anyone interested in donating land to speak first with their lawyer and/or accountant, the following description should give you a broad sense of what the donation process looks like.
+While we strongly encourage anyone interested in donating land to speak first with their lawyer, the following description should give you a broad sense of what the donation process looks like.

 Island Nature Trust has an internal process for accepting land donations that ensures we follow good standards and practices.
 When you contact us to offer land, we would first visit the land to assess its natural state.
-Next, the property would be brought to our Land Acquisition Committee who provide a recommendation to the Board of Directors on whether to accept the donation.
+Next, the property would be brought to our Land Acquisition board of directors who then ultimately votes on whether to accept the donation.